Taking medicines or medical devices out of Australia

 Issues surrounding taking medicines or medical devices overseas can cause a great deal of stress for travellers, especially elderly travellers, who often have pre-existing health conditions and increased health concerns.
 There are no restrictions on taking medicines for your own personal use out of Australia.
 However, you should be aware that there are some restrictions on what medicines you can take into certain countries.

 - Talk to your doctor or a travel medicine specialist and discuss any prescription or over the counter medicines that you will need to take with you; take only those you require for your own personal use.
+Remember to talk about the complementary medicines you use as well.

 - If you or your doctor have any doubts about whether there are any restrictions on taking the medicines you need into the countries you are planning to visit, you should contact the appropriate Embassy or Consulate of the country you are visiting to ensure the medicine is legal there.
+For some countries you need permission for codeine, which is in some Australian over-the-counter medicines.

 - Carry a letter from your prescriber with your prescription medicines.
 The letter should include the name of the medicine, how much you are taking, and state that the medicine is for your personal use.